Tawakkaltu ‘ala Allah: Meaning and Context in the EgyptAir 990 Crash

 According to the voice recorder1, the captain excused himself to go to the lavatory.
 Thirty seconds later the first officer said in Egyptian Arabic: “I put my trust in Allah” (تَوَكَّلْتُ عَلَى اللّهِ).

-A minute later, the autopilot was turned-off and immediately after that, both engines were reduced to idle.
+A minute later, the autopilot was turned-off and immediately thereafter, both engines were reduced to idle.

 The first officer repeated: “I put my trust in Allah” ten more times before the captain (who had returned) shouted repeatedly: “What’s happening, what’s happening?”
 (Notice: This was before 9/11 when it was possible to enter the cockpit from outside.)